nopnop2002/esp-link-arduino-example/README.md

 SSID is ESP_AABBCC.
 AABBCC is part of ESP8266 MAC address.

-Connect WEB setting page.
+Open WEB setting page.
 http://192.168.4.1
 Configure your real_access_point setting using web interface.

 Restart ESP8266.

 Upload example sketch to Arduino.
-If you connect to ESP8266 via UART,disconnect UART wire.
+If you connect to ESP8266 via UART, you have to disconnect UART wire.

 Connect ESP8266 to Arduino via standard UART.